 What is this lawsuit about?

-This lawsuit alleges that, under the law, private non-qualified education loans made or serviced by Navient should have been “discharged,” or cancelled, in bankruptcy proceedings taking place since October 2005.
+This lawsuit alleges that, under the law, private non-qualified education loans made or serviced by Navient should have been “discharged,” or canceled, in bankruptcy proceedings taking place since October 2005.

 See below for a definition of non-qualified education loans.